 Instructions

-- In a large bowl, whisk together the starter, sugar, and water until dissolved.
+- In a large bowl, whisk together the starter, sugar, and milk (or water) until the mixture is smooth and well combined.
 Add the flour and salt.
-Mix together until a shaggy dough forms.
-Cover bowl and let rest for 45 minutes.
+Mix until a shaggy dough forms.
+Cover the bowl and let rest for 45 minutes.

 - Do a series of stretches and folds by pulling a side section of the dough up about 5 inches and pressing it back down into the center of the dough.
 Rotate the bowl a 1/4 turn and repeat the process until you have stretched and folded the whole ball of dough and the dough is tight and smooth.
 This process should take less than a minute.

-- The next morning, turn your dough out onto a corn meal or semolina flour covered surface (you can use flour instead).
+- After the bulk rise, gently turn your dough out onto a corn meal or semolina flour covered surface (you can use flour instead).

 - Using a rolling pin, roll the dough out into a circle about 1/2-inch thick.
 Use a 3½" biscuit cutter or wide mouth mason jar ring to cut out your sourdough English muffins. *If you do not have a biscuit cutter or mason jar ring, cut the dough into 6 pieces.
 Roll each piece into a ball, then roll out to 1/2" thickness with a rolling pin.